How much would you give to know?

 Why?
 Because doing so helps you commit.

 It gives you the “mental fuel” to make an unassailable choice to see this process through.
 To weather both the good and bad.
 Not necessarily my process.
-But rather the broader journey of discovering your calling.
+But rather the broader journey of discovering fulfilling work.

 One final point.
 All of these steps are practical.
 You just need a pen and paper.
 Give as much or as little time to each as you deem necessary.
 Trust your intuition.
 Don’t be afraid of taking wrong turns.
 And allow all your experiences – big and small – to be heard.